Stop navigating from one website to another, and read ALL the information you need before you leave home.

 Seville’s international airport is not particularly big in terms of size and flights per day, but it’s very close to Málaga’s Costa del Sol International Airport (AGP).
 It’s also 2.5 hours away by fast express train from Madrid’s Barajas International Airport (MAD).
 If you’re coming from other parts of Spain, Seville is well served by the high-speed train (AVE).

 Either way, Seville is an easy destination to get to.

 As the site grew, it was a natural move to create eBooks for those like you, who want to discover the city’s secrets and enjoy it as a local.
-Seville Traveller eBooks have been designed and written to help you maximize your time and enjoy your trip to Seville.
+Spain Traveller eBooks have been designed and written to help you maximize your time and enjoy your trip to Seville.
 In addition to this, since most of you travel to other exciting Spanish cities, the collection includes now other destinations.

 Additionally, you can explore the charms of Southern Spain planning several day trips from Seville, or you can decide to go further away, including other destinations around the country in a longer itinerary.